Kagisho/docker-console-app/Readme.md

 ## Setup

-Navigate to the root folder of the application and execute command below to build the image:
+Pull image by executing the command below:

-`docker image build --tag docker-console-app . `
+`docker pull kagisho/docker-console-app`

-Once the image is built, execute the command below to run the container:
+Once the image is pulled, execute the command below to run the container:
-`docker container run -it -t --name docker-console-app docker-console-app`
+`docker container run -it -t --name docker-console-app kagisho/docker-console-app`

 `it` - will run the container in interactive mode to allow of input

 ## Output of the screen when the app runs

 ![Alt text](img/app-run.png)